-supporter of Eusebius, Georgos Korrigan (born 945, T7, TN) is the corrupt Quaestor of the Duchy of Thyatis.
-Among the richest aristocrats in the Empire (the Korrigans are powerful landowners in the Duchy of Thyatis and Retebius), Georgos keeps a foot in every possible shoe, from the Shadow Hand to the Aurelii, providing lavishing funds to the Church of Thyatis to pass himself off as a pious man devoted to the Immortals, only to boost his image.
-However his best bet is on Eusebius: he thinks the Emperor's heir will sooner or later dispose of his father Thincol, and wants to be on the safe side when that happens.
+supporter of Eusebius, Georgos Korrigan (born 945, T7, TN) is the corrupt the Immortals, only to boost his image.
+However his best bet is on Eusebius: he thinks the Emperor's heir will sooner or later dispose of his father Thincol, and wants to be on the safe side when that

-17) Lentulus, Darian Cornelius.
-Republicans.
+Cornelius.
+17) Lentulus, Darian Republicans.

 Darian Cornelius Lentulus (born 964, F12, LN) is the political heir of the ideals of the revolutionary republican Luscinia and the leader of the Republican Party, just like his father before him.
-They were not stripped of the senatorial title because they took no part in the Conjuratio Lusciniae, judging it immature and destined to doom, something that was proved right beyond doubt (nobody in the Republican Party doubts that - also because those few who originally did were eliminated one after the other, although it is not commonly known, and Darian himself doesn't know about it).
+They were not stripped of the senatorial title because they took no part in the Conjuratio Lusciniae, judging it immature and destined to doom, something that was proved right beyond doubt (nobody in the Republican Party doubts that - also because those few who the richest aristocrats in the Empire (the Korrigans are powerful landowners in the Duchy of Thyatis and Retebius), Georgos keeps a foot in every possible shoe, from the Shadow Hand to the Aurelii, providing lavishing funds to the Church of Thyatis to pass himself off as a pious man devoted to happens.